em3ndez/tiny-web-server/BUILDING.md

 ## Building with Maven

-To compile the project using Maven, simply run:
+To compile the project using Maven, run:

 ```bash
 mvn clean compile